CA-ma/RPS_challenge_npm/README.md

 As a player of RPS,
 In order to see the outcome of the round,
 I want to have a visual cue of who is the winner.

-As a player of RPS,
-In order to see my record,
-I want to see my win/loss ratio.